apple/swift-migration-guide/Guide.docc/LibraryEvolution.md

 +public func performConcurrently(completion: @escaping @MainActor () -> Void)
 ```

-Apply `@preconcurrency` to the enclosing function declaration to downgrade
+**To resolve:** Apply `@preconcurrency` to the enclosing function declaration
-requirement failures to warnings and preserve ABI:
+to downgrade requirement failures to warnings and preserve ABI:

 ```swift
 @preconcurrency @MainActor